 In addition to the general core requirements, the student must complete the prescribed course of study in Music Education or Music Therapy.
-The specific curriculum stipulated for those pursuing a Bachelor of Music degree can be found in the section of this Bulletin labeled Department of Music.
+The specific curriculum stipulated for those pursuing a Bachelor of Music degree can be found in the Music Education Major or Music Major, Music Therapy Concentration program descriptions.